kevinph4n/kevinph4n/README.md

 ## My Goal

-I want to become an engineer who solves challenging real-world problems through **mathematics, algorithms, and engineering**.
+I want to become an engineer who solves challenging real-world problems through **mathematics, algorithms, and engineering**

 Rather than chasing technologies, I'm building a strong foundation that allows me to understand problems deeply, learn new tools effectively, and work on increasingly difficult problems.

 > Build strong foundations.
 Understand from first principles.
-Keep building.
+Keep building

 ---